csc301-2023-winter/6-John-T/deliverable-1/documents/planning.md

 Members:
  * Parth
-   - Role: Frontend-User Developer, UI/UX designer
+   - Role: Frontend-User Developer, UI/UX designer.
    - Parth has a lot of experience in frontend user development hence we have chosen him to be a frontend user developer.
 He is also good with visual design choices and is interested in learning more about UI/UX design so we have chosen him to be the UI/UX designer.
  * Tony - Frontend-User
  * Angad - Frontend-Manager
  * Michael - Frontend-Manager (Team Liason + Co-rep)
  * Tajwaar - Backend
  * Samantha - Backend
- * Michele - Backend
+ * Michele
+   - Role: Backend, Co-rep/PM.
+   - Michele has a lot of experience with logically designing and carrying out the execution of backend development for multiple personal and school projects.
+Additionally, he has lead his respective teams in other software development courses (CSC207 & CSC309) to successful results.
+Therefore, we have made the choice of picking him as a Co-representative along with Michael, and a backend developer to be the direct connection between the client and the backend.

 ## Q8: How will you work as a team?